Government-Communication-Service/code-club-2026/README.md

 ```

-12. If you open up the file on your device by using Google Chrome or your preferred browser, you can see the first output of the web page.
+12. If you open up the index.html file on your device by using Google Chrome or your preferred browser, you can see the first output of the web page.

-13. You can then add \<p> paragraph on the next line
+13. You can then add a \<p> paragraph with some text on the next line
 ```html
 <h1>Hello, World!</h1>
 <p>This is my first website</p>